SigNoz/signoz.io/docs/alerts-management/log-based-alerts.md

 - **Group by**: Provides options to group log data by various attributes, such as "serviceName," "Status," or custom attributes.

-- **Legend Format**: Lets you define the format for the legend in the visual representation of the alert.
+- **[Legend Format](https://signoz.io/docs/userguide/query-builder/#legend-format)**: Lets you define the format for the legend in the visual representation of the alert.

+- **Having**: Apply conditions to filter the results further based on aggregate value.

 <figure data-zoomable align='center'>
     <img src="/img/docs/alerts/alerts-log-based-1.webp" alt="Using Query Builder to perform operations on your logs"/>